 All that I had done haunted me, and I felt like I needed to do some things to validate God’s forgiveness.
 It feels like I did everything to be free of the fear that I have about God’s forgiveness.

 Plus, I got some counsel that was not so balanced.
 Then I took some steps out of fear.
 These actions didn’t really stop the fear.
 I still felt the guilt until I was able to trust God’s word that promised forgiveness.

 One thing I will like to tell you that is, God does not lead with guilt.
-The Holyspirit can point out one’s wrongdoing, and instruct one on steps to take moving on.
+The Holy Spirit can point out one’s wrongdoing and instruct one on steps to take moving on.

-But this is not the same with guilt.
+But this is not the same as guilt.
 Guilt grounds you.
 It makes you stagnant, not allowing you to move forward.
 In this case, it disallows you to focus on your walk with God.